zoxon/explosiv/README.md

 Your site will be exported into the `out/` directory.

-> An alternate way to use: Install Explosiv globally `npm i explosiv -g` then run your commands like `explosiv build`
+> An alternate way to use: Install Explosiv globally `npm i explosiv -g` then run your commands like this: `explosiv build`

 > There is an [article about how Explosiv works][article].